MartinEmilEshack/easygenerator-api/README.md

 ## Overview

+Although the task only required a module for authentication and not a microservices api I took an opportunity to present more of my skills.
+While adhering to the production grade requirments as mush as possible and as required in the task, I must say this is definitely an architecture overkill for the required service.

 The API consists of the following microservices:

 - **API Gateway**: Handles HTTP requests and proxies them to the appropriate microservices.
 It communicates with the Auth service using gRPC.